Insider Intel for Columbia Business School Applicants

 Columbia Business School applicants

-Plus, the faculty is so great and approachable.
+Plus, the faculty is so excellent and approachable.
 I managed our class visit program, which presented a great opportunity to work closely with some of our faculty members.
-When I left my job at CBS to pursue another opportunity, one of the things I was most sad about was that I wouldn’t get to work with the faculty members anymore!
+When I left my job at CBS to pursue another opportunity, I was most sad that I wouldn’t get to work with the faculty members anymore!

 Another reason is the location.
-It’s a great place for students to work together but also enjoy all that’s going on in their surroundings, both professionally and socially.
+It’s an excellent place for students to work together and enjoy all that’s happening in their surroundings, both professionally and socially.

 What are the key aspects Columbia Business School applicants should know?